Songark/contract-marketplace-v1/README.md

 Smart contracts that allow the flexible auction and sell, buy of NFTs.

 This repository contains the smart contracts source code of the full featured NFT Marketplace for PlayEstates.
 The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.

 If you want to learn about the core concepts and engineering structure of the marketplace engine, please explore developer's documents in the /docs/en folder, you can understand about smart contracts and test scripts.

 You can see the class diagram [link](classDiagram.svg) for smart contracts to understand the structure.

+For smart contract audit, [This](docs/audit/Preparation.md) provides all types of technical and functional requirements documentation.

 ## NFT Marketplace functionality work